What do you do when your PhoneGap app is running slow, and you don’t know why?

 If you’re using a JS library (like jQuery or Zepto), you’ll likely see it appear many times, and often near the top.
 This is not (necessarily) because it’s running slowly, but because your code is probably making several calls to that library.
-Focus on your own code for now.
+Focus on your code for now.

 The “Self” column shows the time spent within the function.
-The total time shows the time spent testing the entire function, including calls it made to other functions.
+The total time shows the time spent testing the entire purpose, including calls it made to other features.

 As you dig down, you may find lines of your code that are taking up a lot of total time—functions that perhaps you did not expect to be so time-consuming.

 And here is where we debug our application.
 What changes if we skip calls to this function entirely?
 What specific pieces of this function are taking the most time, and how can we mitigate that?

 You can even set breakpoints to stop execution within a function to get an in-depth view of the execution path at that point.
-In fact, these breakpoints even work during remote debugging on the actual device.
+These breakpoints also work during remote debugging on the actual device.

 Bringing it All Together

 In all of this, we’re striving for the best user experience possible.
 The work we’re doing here does not differ from the development and debugging process of a native application (and why should it be?).
 What the goal is measuring is to save time spent guessing and checking so we can more precisely pinpoint problems when they exist.

-Again, measuring is only one of many important steps in developing a better PhoneGap application.
+Again, measuring is only one of many essential steps in developing a better PhoneGap application.

-If you’re interested in getting an overview of the others, be sure to check out my session at DevLearn, Friday morning at 8:30 a.m.
+If you’re interested in getting an overview of the others, be sure to check out my session at DevLearn, Friday at 8:30 a.m.
 Hope to see you there!

 Latest posts by Daniel Pfeiffer (see all)